Anakinra (Kineret) is used to treat adults with pain and swelling caused by moderate to severe active

 You may need to take anakinra for several weeks before your RA symptoms begin to improve.

 Anakinra is given once a day as an injection.
-If you are prescribed anakinra, the doctor or nurse will teach you how to give yourself the injection so that you can do it at home.
+If you are prescribed anakinra, a member of your healthcare team will teach you how to give yourself the injection so that you can do it at home.

 If you are prescribed anakinra, there are other precautions that you should take, such as: Telling your doctor or dentist that you are taking anakinra before you have a procedureTalking to your doctor before you have a live virus vaccine

-If you have tried other RA medicines and have not had any relief from your symptoms, talk to your doctor to find out if anakinra is a good option for you.
+If you have tried other RA medications and have not had any relief from your symptoms, talk to your doctor to find out if anakinra is a good option for you.

 Bresnihan, B, Alvara-Gracia, JM, Cobby, M, et al. Treatment of rheumatoid arthritis with recombinant human IL-1 receptor antagonist.

 Fleischmann, RM, Schechtman, J, Bennett, R, et al. Anakinra, a recombinant human interleukin-1 receptor antagonist (r-metHuIL-1ra), in patients with rheumatoid arthritis: A large, international, multicenter, placebo-controlled trial.